Prepare Your Business for EU Single-Use Plastics Directive: Key Compliance Steps for Indian Exporters

 Digitalize compliance: Automate origin verification to cut admin burdens by 30%.

-Engage dialogues: Join India-EU talks for technical assistance, MSME upgrading, and GSP+ cumulation reform.
+Engage dialogues: Engage in India–EU dialogues to explore opportunities for technical assistance, MSME upgrading, and potential improvements in areas such as GSP+ cumulation.

 Diversify markets: Balance EU exposure with ASEAN, US, and domestic demand lessening directive impacts.